lemonsevens/lemonsevens-gruntworks/project-directory.md

 ### Marketing
 The marketing directory contains marketing campaign plans and asset specifications.
+- **buyers.md**: Detailed description of the Ideal Customer Profile (ICP) and problem discovery.
+- **offers.md**: Core offerings aligned with customer needs and challenges.
+- **sales-strategy.md**: Comprehensive sales approach to reach and engage the target market.
 - **marketing-campaigns.md**: Strategic campaign plans for different segments and objectives.
 - **visual-asset-prompts.md**: Detailed specifications for creating brand-aligned visual assets.